brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 dropout = 0.1
 ```

-We then create an `ArgumentParser` object that is required for the `initialize()` method in DeepSpeed.
+We then create the `ArgumentParser` object that is required by the `initialize()` method in DeepSpeed.
 The `ArgumentParser` object must contain:
 - the `--local_rank` parameter that is the local rank of each process in the network, and will be populated automatically by the `deepspeed` launcher;
 - optionally, we add the `--deepspeed_config` where we specify the path to the DeepSpeed config file.
 If you choose not to add it to the command line arguments, then it must be specified as the parameter `config` in `deepspeed.initialize()`.